Responsive Audio-Video For Blind & Sight Impaired Persons

 ... with the integrated audio description parts highlighted in blue.

-“They never lost a man through capture, lost a trench, or a foot of ground to the enemy. ”wrote historian, Arthur W. Little.”
+“They never lost a man through capture, lost a trench, or a foot of ground to the enemy. ”wrote historian, Arthur W. Little.”environment:

 a single shot from a gun, reloading, then another